AusBoone/PrivateLine/README.md

 # Frontend
 The frontend is built using React and consists of the following components:
-1. LoginForm: Handles user login by sending a request to the backend for authentication.
+1. **LoginForm**: Handles user login by sending a request to the backend for authentication.
-2. RegisterForm: Handles user registration by sending user information to the backend, generating an RSA key pair, and storing the encrypted private key on the client-side.
+2. **RegisterForm**: Handles user registration by sending user information to the backend, generating an RSA key pair, and storing the encrypted private key on the client-side.
-3. Chat: Provides an interface for users to send and receive encrypted messages.
+3. **Chat**: Provides an interface for users to send and receive encrypted messages.
 The component also handles message encryption and decryption.
-4. UserAccount: Displays the user account management interface.
+4. **UserAccount**: Displays the user account management interface.
-5. App: Sets up the application's routing and includes the navigation bar.
+5. **App**: Sets up the application's routing and includes the navigation bar.

 # Backend
 The backend is built using Flask and consists of the following resources:
-1. Register: Handles user registration by saving user information, hashed passwords, and public keys to the database.
+1. **Register**: Handles user registration by saving user information, hashed passwords, and public keys to the database.
 It also returns the encrypted private key, salt, and IV to the frontend for storage.
-2. Login: Handles user login by verifying the provided username and password, and returns a JWT access token if the credentials are valid.
+2. **Login**: Handles user login by verifying the provided username and password, and returns a JWT access token if the credentials are valid.
-3. Messages: Handles fetching and storing messages in the database.
+3. **Messages**: Handles fetching and storing messages in the database.
 Messages are encrypted before storage and decrypted before sending them to the frontend.
 The backend also includes rate limiting on message sending, JWT-based user authentication, and CORS configuration.

 # Setup